 April 11, 2011 -- Some hairstyles, including tight braids and weaves, may increase the risk of developing an irreversible form of scarring hair loss, according to a new study in the Archives of Dermatology.

 “Any style that causes too much tension and traction on the hair, such as braiding with artificial hair weaved in, can possibly lead to scarring hair loss,” says study author Angela Kyei, MD, a dermatologist at the Cleveland Clinic in Cleveland, Ohio.
+Learn more about how hairstyles and other other lifestyle factors can cause hair loss.

 “You can’t bring the hair back, so you should see a dermatologist who specializes in hair loss and let them evaluate your scalp.”